sbroberg/.emacs.d/README.md

   * rtags-rename-symbol : Does what it says on the tin.
 Project-wide replace.
   * rtags-display-summary : tooltip showing definition & header comments
   * rtags-print-class-hierarchy : Shows descendants of class(es) in current buffer
+  * rtags-create-doxygen-comment : creates a doxygen template for a function in a header

+  * NOTE: some functions may be broken, such as rtags-make-member

+* projectile: project-centric searching and navigation; some overlap with rtags

+* helm: A replacement for dealing with browsable lists produced by many modes.
+Basic idea is that you can type regexp directly in the buffer, or space-separated search conditions (where each item is and-ed with the others).
+Replaces the idea of tab-completion in find-file; instead would use space instead of tab (and tab once you see that the item you want is at the top).
+Many online promotional videos praising its functions.

+* helm-swoop: like M-x occur, only with dynamic reduction of scope.
+When using interactive search (C-s), M-i converts your searching into a swoop session.

+* magit: git interface.
+Pretty good.

+* clang-format: Format your code with clang, using M-i.
+Current config auto-formats code on save.

+## Minor Features

+* anzu: Displays n/m values in interactive searches

+* comment-dwim: repeately hit M-; to toggle through commenting/uncommenting modes.

+* ws-butler: cleans up whitespace issues as you type

+* iedit: Hit C-; on a symbol, will then allow you to interactively change all uses of it within the current function.

+* volatile-highlights: briefly colors changes after cut/pastes/undo

+* helm-ag: use the better grep tool ag with helm

 ## Prerequisites: